NotExpectedYet/Development-Environment-Scripts/BASH_COMMANDS.md

 ### Multi-OctoPrint Intsall commands

+#### NOTE: Replace the number 99 with the amount of instances you have -1.

 ## Disable Current Services
 `for (( i = n; i < 99; i ++)); do sudo systemctl disable octoprint-$i; done`